Updated: 12th July 2024

 Who can use CCI clearances?

-You can use UCC centralised clearance for import (CCI) clearances if you clear goods in several countries within the EU, and are approved for a licence by customs.
+You can use Centralised Clearance for Import (CCI) procedure if you clear goods in several countries within the EU, and are approved for a Single Authorisation for Simplified Procedure (SASP) permit by customs.

-To obtain a CCI licence, you need to:
+To obtain a SASP licence, you need to:

 More digitalisation on the horizon

-Spain is currently testing the EU centralised clearance mechanism, which will build on the UCC centralised clearance for import and allow clearances of all kinds to be completed in a single trade window.
-It is anticipated that this will be rolled out for further testing in 2024.
+Spain is tested the EU centralised clearance mechanism in 2023, which builds on the UCC centralised clearance for import and allow clearances of all kinds to be completed in a single trade window.

-If you are already prepared with a CCI licence and operation, then you may be one of the first to benefit from the new system.
+If you are already prepared with a CCI licence and operation, then you may be one of the first to benefit from the new system when it arrives in your country.

 Interested in using the UCC centralised clearance for import procedure?